LLNL/axom/src/components/shroud/docs/introduction.rst

    * Procedure Polymorphism with Type-Bound Procedures
    * Enumerations compatible with C

-A Fortran pointer is similar to a C++ instance pointer in that it not only has the address of the memory but also contains meta-data such as the type, kind and shape of the array.
+A Fortran pointer is similar to a C++ instance in that it not only has the address of the memory but also contains meta-data such as the type, kind and shape of the array.
 Some vendors document the struct used to store the metadata for an array.

    * GNU Fortran http://gcc.gnu.org/wiki/ArrayDescriptorUpdate